Cluster settings

 {% endhint %}

-Labels defined via the CRD are displayed in the UI with a dedicated `CRD` flag.
-Such labels cannot be edited in the UI and can only be updated in the CRD.
+Labels defined in the CR are displayed in the UI with a dedicated `CRD` flag.
+Such labels cannot be edited in the UI and can only be updated in the CR.

 ## Agent&#x20;